This Is Pocket Gold Country!

 This group of gold properties is for anyone looking for a considerable area to prospect for gold in this historically gold-rich region.
 Pull right in to easy riverside meadows, take out your lawn chairs and all of your gold-finding equipment, and begin your gold prospecting vacations.
-A large collection of gold properties that may accommodate for smaller commercial operations &/or for the enjoyment of many casual gold mining activities.
+This is a large collection of gold properties that may accommodate for smaller commercial operations &/or for the enjoyment of many casual gold mining activities.
 This outstanding gold property collection has it all.

 Easily priced for a couple of families to own or a few partners to share.
 Large enough to split into several sections; sell a few and keep others, lease parts or all, hold sections or all for speculative reasons, etc..
 If the moratorium on patenting is lifted, this collection could be worth millions.
 A collection this large offers its owner(s) much in the way of opportunity and many different options.